xxyzzzq/quex/doc/source/basic-concepts/lexical-state-machine.rst

 follows that the 'greedy match' approach is obligatory for a general pattern match solution.

-In times of ASCII encoding, there never was a problem calling the events that cause state transitions 'characters'.
-Due to the fact that Quex can also generate engines that work on other character encodings.
-In some encodings, such as UTF8 or UTF16, a character may be made up of more a varying number of bytes or double-bytes.
-The state machine transitions trigger then no longer on characters but on sub-chunks that make up those characters.
-In these cases, the term 'character' has led to a great deal of confusion.
+In times of prevalent ASCII encoding, there never was a problem calling the events that cause state transitions 'characters'.
+However, things become difficult, with encodings such as UTF8 and UTF16 where characters are composed of varying number of bytes.
+There, the term 'code unit' :cite:`Unicode2015` must be considered.

+Code Unit
+    A code unit is a bit sequence used to encode each single character unit of a repertoire within an encoding form.

+For UTF8, the code unit is a byte.
+To encode a 'A' one single byte, i.e.  one code unit, is required.
+To encode the Egyptian Hieroglyph P002 four bytes, four code units are required.
+A code unit in UTF16 is two byte large and characters are represented by one or two code units.
+Lexical analyzers might run in Unicode with converted input.
+Further, the lexical analyzers might be fed with streams that have nothing to do with character encodings [#f2]_.
+To clarify the entities on which the analyzing state machine triggers, the term 'lexatom' is introduced.

 Lexatom
    A lexatom is one element in a sequence of data that make up the representation of a character.
 It is an integer value that describes an event in a pattern matching state machine.

 .. _fig:lexatom-explanation:

 .. figure:: ../figures/lexatom-explanation.png

-   Egyptian Hieroglyph P002 and lexatoms according to UTF32, UTF16, and UTF8.
+   Egyptian Hieroglyph P002 and lexatoms/code units according to UTF32,
+   UTF16, and UTF8.

 In an ASCII text, every character is made up out of a single byte which carries a single character.
 In that case, a lexatom is the ASCII value of a character.